marcvl64/esphome/README.md

 ## Home Assistant integration:
  - Integrates with Home Assistant through MQTT (you need MQTT enabled on the HA side)
  - Supports MQTT auto-discovery.
 No configuration needed on the HA side.

+## Thanks to:
+ - Sloopdog for providing the reverse engineeered Dometic protocols (https://github.com/Sloopdog/Ardunio-Code-Dometic-AC)